title

 Oblique Lidar Image - Start of Alignment 2

 The road turns at Scarrow Beck and passes under Wolterton Hall.
-Approaching the hall is a lovely cutting and embankment surviving (inset).
+Approaching the hall is a lovely cutting and embankment surviving at Calthorpe Hill (inset and see below).

 Click for larger view